lay-it-out/lamb/README.md

 ### Using the Virtual Machine

 Located in the folder `vm` is the virtual machine we provided, which includes NixOS, our code and the running environment.
 This is the preferred method if your operating system is not officially supported by Nix.
-To use the provided VM, please import the provided VirtualBox Appliance file into VirtualBox, boot the virtual machine, and launch Konsole.
+To use the provided VM, please import the provided VirtualBox Appliance file into VirtualBox, boot the virtual machine, and launch Konsole (the terminal emulator).
+The easiest way of launching Konsole is clicking the rightmost icon on the taskbar.
 The `lamb-artifact` folder is located at `/home/demo/Desktop/lamb-artifact`.
-Switch into that folder, and refer to the last section for next step instructions.
+Switch into that folder using `cd` command, and refer to the last section for next step instructions.

 ## Running our tool